rmhorton/snack/README.md

 # snack
-Feature engineering library for electronic health record data.
+A feature engineering library for electronic health record data.

+Not Feast, just a snack.